wp-plugins/customize-login-image/readme.txt

 == Changelog ==

+= 1.3 =
+* Fixed another bug with the UPLOADS folder handling.
+Now it should work correctly in all possible configurations of the UPLOADS folder.

 = 1.2 =
 * Fixed another bug with the UPLOADS folder handling.
 Now it should work correctly in all possible configurations of the UPLOADS folder.